MicrosoftDocs/VBA-Docs/api/Publisher.Attachments.ClearAll.md

 ## Remarks

-To clear an individual attachment, use the  **[Delete](Publisher.Attachment.Delete.md)** method of the specific **Attachment** object
+To clear an individual attachment, use the **[Delete](Publisher.Attachment.Delete.md)** method of the specific **Attachment** object.

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) macro shows how to clear all the attachment to the message in an email merge.
-The code prints the number of current attachments to the message in the  **Immediate** window and then deletes all of the **Attachment** objects in the collection.
+The following Microsoft Visual Basic for Applications (VBA) macro shows how to clear all the attachments to the message in an email merge.
+The code prints the number of current attachments to the message in the Immediate window and then deletes all of the **Attachment** objects in the collection.

 ```vb
 Public Sub ClearAll_Example()